graalvm/workshops/vscode-tools-for-micronaut/README.md

 }
 ```

 This class represents a scheduled job that will run once every second.
-When it runs, ti will output a messgae to `stdout` letting you know that it has run.
+When it runs, it will output a message to `stdout` saying it has run.
 We haven't yet used the expression language support, but we will soon when we add a condition to the job.
-But, first let's get the job up and running and tested.
+But first, let's get the job up and running and tested.

 ![keyboard](./images/keyboard.jpg)

 Over to you:
-* Replace the cotnents of the `Job.java` file with the code from the aboce code snippet.
+* Replace the contents of the `Job.java` file with the code from the above code snippet.
 * Run the application using the Micronaut Activity view.
 Do you see the task generating output in the terminal window?
 * Stop your application.